 For anyone who has been living in a cave, the auto industry has changed, is changing, and is very much on the cusp of more change, much of this stemming from cutting edge and rapidly advancing technologies.
 Or to borrow from a mega-famous car ad, this is not your father’s auto industry.

 And with these technological advances comes massive IP needing protection.
 Our China lawyers have mostly represented American (and a smattering of European) auto tech companies that have been approached by Chinese companies interested in our client’s intellectual property.
-Just as is true of the United States, some of China’s largest tech companies are interested in developing and commercializing automobile technologies and they are searching the world to find such technologies.
+Just as is true of the United States, some of China’s largest tech companies are interested in developing and commercializing automobile technologies (autonomous driving, artificial intelligence, internet of things, connectivity, battery charging, etc.) and they are searching the world to find such technologies.
 These massive Chinese companies (and some not so massive ones as well) are reaching out in droves to foreign companies to try to supplement their automobile technologies.
 Our job as their China IP attorneys is to help them protect their IP.
 My interview discusses some of the IP issues these foreign tech companies face and some of the things they can and should do to protect their IP.
 I urge you to give it a listen because it includes a few things not covered below (including church bells going off in Madrid — that’s a long story).
 Anyway, please enjoy.

 Ron: Welcome to the Global Business Professor Audio Interview Series.
 I’m Ron Hesse, and today I’m interviewing Dan Harris.
 Dan is an international lawyer who helps Western companies navigate Asia’s laws.
 Dan is founder of Harris Bricken, an international law firm with lawyers in Los Angeles, Portland, San Francisco, Seattle, Beijing, and Barcelona.
 Today’s topic is IP challenges for automotive suppliers in China.
 How are you, Dan?